JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 ### List of the documents in the folder
 #### 1) "AMS_functions.ipynb"
 This document contain a detailed description of what AMS functions, used in the main code, do.

+#### 1) "Plot_distributions.ipynb"
+This document contain a detailed description of what Plot_distributions functions, used in the main code, do.